YJPL/Supply/_posts/2020-04-15-custom-variables.md

 {% endraw%}
 ```

 And that's it, Liquid is pretty straightforward.
-We can now visit [free products pages](/free-products-samples/){: .b .light-green .hover-lightest-blue}.
+We can now visit the [free products page](/free-products-samples/){: .b .light-green .hover-lightest-blue}.

-With Tachyons it is easy to style your custom pages differently.
+With Tachyons, it is easy to style your custom pages differently.
 {: .notice}